yugr/rust-slides/materials/materials.md

   * Solution: working on different implementation for `..=` syntax in [issue #123741](https://github.com/rust-lang/rust/issues/123741) which will resolve this at runtime
   * More materials: added
 - New range types: https://github.com/rust-lang/rust/issues/123741
+  * Assignee: yugr
-  * Status: backlog
+  * Status: in progress
-  * Be sure to analyze links
+  * Be sure to analyze links !
 - Rust’s iterators are inefficient, and here’s what we can do about it: https://medium.com/@veedrac/rust-is-slow-and-i-am-the-cure-32facc0fdcb
   * Assignee: yugr
   * Status: DONE (50m)